cambrad3/cambrad3.github.io/index.md

 #### Evaluation of approach

-The RMSE, R-squared and Mean Absolute Error values were used to compare the performance of different models.
+The RMSE, R-squared, and Mean Absolute Error values were used to compare the performance of different models.

 ### Results and insights
 #### Model Training with LDA components